The Festival 2017

 In additional to the free of charge screenings of the competition films, several programs waited for the visitors in May, 2017: entertaining nature-preservation and environmental-protection programs, the renewable outdoor photography exhibition entitled “Enchanting Hungary”, Trash Art Hungary sculpture exhibition, cinematic-arts and environmental protection conferences and a “Jam for Nature” musical talent show.

 We believe that films represent the first of the creative arts that directly utilizes time and space simultaneously.
 It represents one of the most popular media of our day, transmitting information and knowledge as well as providing entertainment.
 Our Festival is built around films, though is not only about films.
-The primary target audiences of the films - young people and families - must see and feel the messages of films, therefore in addition to the film screenings, we organize the nature and environmental-protection exhibitions, the presentations and connected events.
+Must see and feel the messages of the films.

 President of Hungary, János Áder serves as the chief patron of our Nature and Environmental Protection Festival.
 We thank him for his support!